Be part of Hadrian's Wall 1900 Festival - Activity Organisers

 If you have an idea for activity that you would like to present, or if you want to present something but you don’t know what that might be yet, please complete the online form:

 Hadrian’s Wall 1900 does not have any funding to offer for commissions or to support any proposed activity.
-We will however be offering opportunities to provide some support and networking to assist your plans and project.
+We will however be offering opportunities such as funding workshops and toolkits to provide some support and networking to assist your plans and project.
 We recommend you complete the form so that you can be on our database to hear about the opportunities we will be offering in the very near future.

-For potential inclusion in the Festival, events and activities should:
+For inclusion in the Festival, events and activities should:

 2. If the event is physical (rather than virtual/digital) it should ideally take place within 10 miles of one or more of the following:

 § The Cumbrian Coastline from Bowness-on-Solway to Ravenglass

 Exceptions can be made to these criteria for proposals of significant relevance.

 3. Have appropriate reference to the 1900th Anniversary of the Wall, exploring one or more of the overarching themes (ultimately, we are asking people to explore and celebrate what Hadrian’s Wall means to them):

 § The people of the Wall from all backgrounds